Policies and Procedures

 Online learning during the program is personalized in periods of study at the BAC's Newbury Street campus, located on a legendary street in a world-class city.
 This format combines the best of low-residency and online learning.
 During these high-energy, intensive weeks, you will work with instructors and fellow classmates in small learning groups.
 The result is a learning charrette that is part hands-on workshop, part discussion seminar, and part design studio with the historic buildings and neighborhoods of Boston serving as a design lab.

 Study at a leading design college with a century of experience in design education

 Located in the heart of Boston's historical Back Bay, the BAC, founded in 1889, is the largest independent, accredited college of spatial design in New England.
-With over 1100 students, the BAC offers undergraduate and graduate first professional degrees in Architecture, Interior Design, and Landscape Architecture, an undergraduate program in Design Studies, and Continuing Education and Certificate opportunities.
+The BAC offers undergraduate and graduate first professional degrees in Architecture, Interior Architecture, and Landscape Architecture and undergraduate and graduate degrees in Design Studies.

 Is the BAC's Historic Preservation graduate program for me?

 The MDS in Historic Preservation is open to both design professionals and those in the allied fields of preservation planning, administration, and advocacy.
 A broad range of design and related professionals attend the program.
 This gives students direct experience with the kinds of preservation coalitions necessary in the real world.